Published on: 02/17/2022

 Why Should I Use a Stick Clip?

-Stick clipping is a practice that can make sport climbing safer in some instances.
+Stick clipping is a practice that can make lead climbing safer.
 Most climbers use stick clips for unusually high first bolts.
 Some climbing routes also start off very exposed or sketchy, even if the first or second bolt isn’t incredibly high.
-Using a stick clip can mitigate most of the risk of a fall by bridging the gap between yourself and the first bolt.
+Using a stick clip can mitigate most of the risk of a leader fall by bridging the gap between yourself and the first bolt.

 You can also use stick clips higher up on a route.
-If at any point you think a fall would be especially dangerous or feel exposed, then there’s no shame in stick clipping.
-Climbing injuries are most common to those newer to the sport.
-This is why it’s important to take extra precautions when you have less climbing experience.
+If you think a fall would be especially dangerous or feel exposed at any point, then there’s no shame in stick clipping.
+Lead falls represent the majority of climbing injuries.
+This is why taking extra precautions is important when you have less climbing experience.
 Stick clips are a highly affordable and effective way to protect yourself from potentially serious injury.

 When to Use a Stick Clip

-Ever found yourself looking at the beginning of a route and thinking about how bad a ground fall would be?
+Have you ever looked at the beginning of a route and considered how bad a ground fall would be?
 Or is the starting bolt much higher than it would be on most other routes?
-These are both situations where using a stick clip could make your climb much safer.
-You may also like to use a stick clip for stretches of a route or pitch that are very sketchy or exposed.
+Both situations where using a stick clip could make your climb much safer.
+You may also use a stick clip for stretches of a route or pitch that are very sketchy or exposed.
 Some stick clips are very long when fully extended.
 These are perfect for clipping you onto the next bolt if you don’t feel completely comfortable with the route.

 Our Selection of the Three Best Stick Clips